stewieduey/Phase-1-Project/readme.md

 - **Display Superpowers**: Clicking on a superhero's image reveals their special powers.
 This information is displayed in a dedicated Powers area on the web page.
 - **Filter Favorites**: The "DuMark's Faves" button allows users to filter the list to display only DuMark's favorite superheroes, to then switch back to normal when the same button is clicked.

+## Run the JSON
+- Before opening the web app, please make sure to run the JSON server.
+To do so please follwo these steps:
+1. Navigate to the root directory of the project in your terminal.
+2. Run the JSON server sing the following command: "json-server --watch db.json"
+3. After getting confirmation that it's running, you can now move on to open the web application.

 ## Usage